picocomputer/community/README.md

-This is a special respository for GitHub Discussions permissions.
+This is a special respository for Discussions and Wiki.
 It is empty.